yssolk9102/kwk-virtual-curriculum-4/web-app/lessons/html-intro/index.md

 ## Warm Up

-In your notebook, jot down your answers.
-Then, we'll discuss as a class.
+In your notebook, jot down your answers to the following questions.
+Then, we'll discuss them as a class.
-- What are you favorite websites/mobile apps?
+- What are your favorite websites/mobile apps?
 - What is it about them that you like?
 The look?
 The functionality/purpose?

 ## Overview